nekofiore/novel-site/content/chapters/our-promise/index.md

 The voice rang from the silhouette behind Stella.
 She seemed to be an older witch, likely in her thirties.

 When she walked closer, she revealed herself under the sunlight.
-Her pristine, golden hair glistened beautifully under the radiant sun, flowing smoothly in sync with the mana in the atmosphere.
+Her pristine, dark blue hair glistened beautifully under the radiant sun, flowing smoothly in sync with the mana in the atmosphere.

 Any masterful witch would immediately recognize who she was at first glance.

 "Mist," Selena said.
 "You know you aren’t welcome here anymore."

 "Oh?
 Who made those rules?"
-The witch, recognized as ‘Mist’, briefly glanced at me, before turning her attention towards Stella.
+The witch, recognized as 'Mist', briefly glanced at me, before turning her attention towards Stella.
 "Is it wrong for a witch like me to take interest in a prodigy like her?
-A witch of her potential only appears once every generation."
+Someone of her potential only appears once every generation."

 "The academy has never disclosed any information about Stella to the public.
 There should be no way you would have known about her."

 Mist crossed her arms.
-"Well, you’ve failed that task."
+"Well, you’ve clearly failed that task."
 Her white gloves outlined the frame of her hands to near perfection.
 "Besides, why wouldn’t the administration notify me about her?
-Once witches graduate, they are taken in as an apprentice to another witch as their master.
-No one would object to me taking her in as an apprentice."
+Once witches graduate, they are taken in as an apprentice to another witch as their master. *No one* would object to me taking her in as an apprentice."

 "No one will give you the chance after what you’ve done in Astrea."
 Selena responded with distaste in her mouth.
 "You know exactly why you’ve been exiled from the Magic Association and our academy."

-"Now now, it’s a bit hurtful of you to bring up the past.
-After all, you know why I did what I had to do."
+"It’s a bit hurtful of you to bring up the past, you know.
+After all, you understood why I did what I had to do."
 She adjusted her dress a bit.
 "Let’s not waste more time on this idle talk.
-I’m sure you won’t mind me looking over Stella for a few years."
+I'll be taking in Stella as an apprentice for a few years."

 "I won’t let you."
 Selena stepped forward, firmly standing her ground.

 "So adamant…" Mist tugged on Stella’s robe.
-"Come on, I’ll take you on as my apprentice."
+"Come on, I’ll take you as my apprentice."

 Stella swiftly pulled away from Mist’s grasp.